River Clyde: Medieval and early modern history

 In the 13th century, Glasgow, then still a small town, built its first bridge over the river Clyde.
 This was an important step in its ability to eventually grow into a city.
 The establishment, in the 15th century, of both the University of Glasgow and the Archdiocese of Glasgow, vastly increased the importance of the town within Scotland.
 From the early modern period onwards, the Clyde began to be used commercially as a trade route; trade between Glasgow and the rest of Europe became commonplace.
 In the centuries that followed, the Clyde became increasingly vital to both Scotland and Britain as a major trade route for exporting and importing resources.

+Port authority

+The Clyde Navigation Trust was initially formed in 1840 by the Clyde Navigation Act 1840 (3 & 4 Vict. c. cxviii), and then reconstituted under the Clyde Navigation Consolidation Act 1858 (21 & 22 Vict. c. cxlix).
+The Clyde Port Authority Confirmation Act 1965 (c. xlv) replaced the Clyde Navigation Trust with the Clyde Port Authority from 1 January 1966, which has since been renamed to 'Clydeport', and was privatisated in 1992.
+In 2003 it was acquired by Peel Holdings.